mekomsolutions/ozone-e2e-kh/README.md

 This is underdevelopement/WIP.
 At the moment, there exists a git-shared `.env` file which can be used for configuring certain test attributes.

-By default, the test suite will run against the Ozone demo server.
+By default, the test suite will run against the kh uat server.
 You can override this by changing the `E2E_BASE_URL` environment variables beforehand:

 ```sh